 Understanding the Airlock Phenomenon

-Before we dawn our metaphorical plumber’s hat, let’s take a moment to demystify what an airlock is in the context of your sink drain.
+Before we dawn our metaphorical plumber’s hat, let’s take a moment to demystify what an airlock is in the context of your sink drain bathroom.
 An airlock occurs when air becomes trapped in the pipes, usually due to a change in pressure.
 This change could be as mundane as pouring a glass of water or as vital as a change in the municipal water supply.
 In any case, once trapped, the flow of water can’t push the air past, thus creating a blockage.

 Signs of an Airlock